lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 The following error message appears when the docker runtime has not enough shared memory.
 By default Docker uses 64 MBytes.
-However, when using multiple workers for data fetching `lightly.loader.num_workers` there might be not enough.
+However, when using multiple workers for data fetching :code:`lightly.loader.num_workers` there might be not enough.

 .. code-block:: console